-Defra and the Welsh Government have overall policy responsibility for salmon and freshwater fish stocks in England and Wales respectively, and work closely with the Environment Agency and Environment Agency Wales which are responsible for day-to-day management and regulation.
+Defra and the Welsh Government have overall policy responsibility for salmon and freshwater fish stocks in England and Wales respectively, and work closely with the Environment Agency and Natural Resources Wales respectively which are responsible for day-to-day management and regulation.

-Defra and the Welsh Government have set objectives for the Environment Agency to:
+Defra and the Welsh Government have set objectives for the Environment Agency and Natural Resources Wales to:

-- Promote the conservation and maintain the diversity of migratory and freshwater fish, and to conserve their aquatic environment; - Enhance the contribution migratory and freshwater fisheries make to the economy, particularly in remote rural areas and in areas with low levels of income; - Enhance the social value of fishing as a widely available and healthy form of recreation; and, for Wales; and - Contribute to the Welsh Government's aims and objectives for freshwater fisheries management.
+- Promote the conservation and maintain the diversity of migratory and freshwater fish, and to conserve their aquatic environment; - Enhance the contribution migratory and freshwater fisheries make to the economy, particularly in remote rural areas and in areas with low levels of income; - Enhance the social value of fishing as a widely available and healthy form of recreation; and - For Wales, contribute to the Welsh Government's aims and objectives for freshwater fisheries management.